Iglesia ni Cristo: Administration and organization

-Iglesia ni Cristo has had three Executive Ministers (Tagapamahalang Pangkalahatan) who lead the Church Administration in overseeing the faith of the members.
+Iglesia ni Cristo has had three Executive Ministers (Tagapamahalang Pangkalahatan) who lead the Church Administration in overseeing the faith and directing the daily lives of the church members.
 Eduardo V. Manalo, as the current Executive Minister, serves as the church's leader, and, in this capacity, manages the administration of the church.
 Along with other senior ministers which comprises the Church Economic Council (Lupon ng Sanggunian), the Executive Minister forms the Central Administration of Iglesia ni Cristo.

 The Central Office in Quezon City, built in 1971, is Iglesia ni Cristo's headquarters.
 The Central Office is one of several structures inside the INC Central Office Complex.
 It houses the permanent offices of the central administration and some of the church's departments.
 It is here where about a thousand INC professionals and volunteers hold office.
 It was located in Manila during its early years, then in San Juan, and later in Makati, before moving to its present site.
 INC also has three main offices outside the Philippines; in Burlingame, California; Washington D.C.; and in Heathrow, London.

-Administration and ministerial work are delegated into ecclesiastical districts (termed divisions until 1990) which are led by District Ministers (formerly, division ministers).
-Ecclesiastical districts comprise 40 congregations (referred to as locales) on average.
+Administration and ministerial work are delegated into ecclesiastical districts (termed divisions until 1990) which are led by District Supervising Ministers (O1, formerly division ministers or ministrong regular) and Assistant District Supervising Ministers (O2, formerly regular evangelist).
+They are assisted by deacons (diyakono), deaconesses (diyakonesa), secretaries (kalihim), treasurers (ingat-yaman), and workers (manggagawa).
+Ecclesiastical districts usually comprise 30 congregations (referred to as locales) on average, if excluding house churches, group worship services (GWS), and church extensions.
 All locales were directly managed by Felix Y. Manalo until 1924 when the first ecclesiastical district was organized in Pampanga.